 Our Admissions process is designed to help us get to know your child and to allow you to become familiar with our school.
 Throughout the admissions process, these steps will provide both family and staff the opportunity to determine if New Vista is a positive fit for your child.

-We also require your child to visit with us for 3 days.
+We also require your child to visit with us for 1-2 days.
 This will provide your child with a first-hand experience of New Vista School.
-During this time, s/he will interact with peers and experience classroom expectations.
+During this time, he/she will interact with peers and experience classroom expectations.
 Our staff will also have the opportunity to observe and interact with your child.

 Following the school visit, staff observations are collected and shared with the Admissions Committee.
 Once the Admissions Committee has reached a decision you will be notified whether or not your child will be admitted to New Vista School.